ranger-ross/ranger-ross.github.io/content/blog/ai-are-like-containers.md

 In fact, I think a large amount of these tools are already available to us.

 * GitHub Copilot (not the agent) provides a AI autocomplete.
 This is generally focused to a single function making the possible number of mistakes smaller and being low overhead of a human to review and iterate on.
-* Using AI to review human created work (in fact I used ChatGPT to review this article)
+* Using AI to review human created work (in fact I used ChatGPT to review this blog post)
 * Using AI to orient yourself when working on a unfamiliar problem.
 Its great to get a rough overview a of problem space and learn some terminology so that you can refine your Google searches to find trust worthy sources.

 The important thing to note is that the high level functions of software development are not going anywhere.
-Software engineer, engineering management, project manager, and designer roles will still exist.
+Software engineering, engineering/project management, and designer roles will still exist.
 There will still need to be planning, development, testing, etc.
-Each of these processes will likely change in some ways (hopefully for the better) but the overall software process will largely remain unchanged, just like when containers became popular in the 2010s.
+Each of these roles and processes will likely change in some ways (hopefully for the better) but the overall software process will largely remain unchanged, just like when containers became popular in the 2010s.